NightVsKnight/QtNdiMonitorCapture/README.md

       * PTZ Settings ...: Very low priority to me.
   * `Screen Capture`
     * **Audio**: Again, sorry, but this initial `**Screen** Capture` proof of concept was focused literally on the screen/video only;
       Audio is [sort of] simpler to capture & send than video, but the UX is more complicated to select which of the multiple audio input and output devices to capture from.
+      I will get to this eventually, but it is lower priority proof of concept for now.
     * Frame Rate ...
     * Capture Settings ...
     * Audio Source ...